paulmuenzner/CoolingGridManager/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions to the Cooling Grid Manager project are welcome!
+Whether you're interested in adding new features, fixing bugs, or improving documentation, your contributions are highly valued.
+To get started, fork the repository, make your changes, and submit a pull request.

-Contributions are more than welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>